 The IRS restricts certain transactions between the IRA and a “disqualified person.”
 This comes from a congressional assumption that certain transactions between certain parties are inherently suspicious.
 As a result, they are not allowed.

-The definition of disqualified persons generally includes you (the IRA holder), your lineal descendants and entities in which the IRA holder holds a controlling equity or management interest.
+The definition generally includes you (the IRA holder), your lineal descendants and entities in which the IRA holder holds a controlling equity or management interest.

-Here’s a look at who the IRS considers to be disqualified persons:
+Here’s a look at who the IRS considers to be disqualified:

 You can do so much with a Self-Directed IRA, however it’s important not to do anything that triggers a prohibited transaction.
 This can lead to high penalties.
 In order to avoid triggering a prohibited transaction with your Self-Directed IRA, make sure you know who the IRS considers “disqualified persons.”
 Here, we provide a more in-depth look at who and what qualifies.